KnowBetterCloud/Docker_to_Podman/README.md

 # Docker To Podman

-Old habits... having "cut my teeth" on OpenShift 3, I was initiated by using "docker".
-Now that I use podman, I have created a work-around until I break myself of the habit of typing "docker <do something".
-Next up:  replacing 'oc' with 'kubectl'.
+Old habits... having "cut my teeth" with containers on OpenShift 3, I was initiated by using "docker".
+Roll forward 7 years: now that I use podman, I have created a work-around until I break myself of the habit of typing "docker <do something".

 This is what I have done to mitigate my faux pas.